stefarine/smart_food_dispenser/Deployment/step6.md

 > Dislaimer: this was done on a Windows computer. but should be possible on a macOS with minor tweaks.

+Let's proceed with the steps to enable and configure the Google Vision API:

-Go the [Google Vision API page](https://console.cloud.google.com/marketplace/product/google/vision.googleapis.com) and enable it.
+1. Visit the [Google Vision API page](https://console.cloud.google.com/marketplace/product/google/vision.googleapis.com) and enable it for your project.

-Next, select the three bar menu on the top left and click on `IAM & Admin` > `Service accounts`.
+2. Access the menu on the top left, represented by three horizontal bars, and navigate to "IAM & Admin" > "Service accounts."
 IMAGE

-On the top, click on `Create service account` to create one.
-On step 1 give it a name, on step 2 greant those required roles: `Storage Object Admin` and `Cloud Vision AI Service Agent`.
+3. Click on "Create service account" at the top to create a new service account.
+In "Step 1," provide a name for the service account.
+For "Step 2," grant the required roles: "Storage Object Admin" and "Cloud Vision AI Service Agent."
 IMAGE

-Next, click on your newly create service account, and select `keys` from the top menu.
-Clik on `Add key` and `Create key`, and select the JSON option.
-This will download your crendentials as as JSON file.
-Save it safely on your computer.
+4. Select your newly created service account, and from the top menu, click on "Keys."
+Then, click on "Add key," choose the "Create key" option, and select the JSON format.
+This will download the credentials as a JSON file.
+Make sure to securely save the file on your computer.
-IMAGE
+IAMGE

 Now we will show you how to set up the script.
 Create a new folder on your computer.
 In this new folder, create a python file and an empty folder to store the pictures.
 In the python file, paste the following code: